u-ashish/shishyko-site/content/essays/bazaar-of-scientific-knowledge.md

 This future certainly won't be built through top-down, hierarchical coordination.
 Like the Bazaar, this public version of science may appear messy.
 But I’ll bet the end result is far more powerful than we’ve dared to imagine.

+---

 *This is part of a series where I conceptually explore a world where augmented scientists work iteratively, in public, and the sort of things that have to be systemically true to support that future.
 I'd love to hear from anyone excited, or completely appalled, by this.
 Please get in touch at shishyko@gmail.com*

 *Many thanks to Niko McCarthy, John Wilbanks, and Karthik Ram for their thoughtful responses to my incoherent babbling.*

-_This is a continuation of my previous rambling from ["A New Scientific Operating System"](https://www.shishyko.com/essays/scientific-operating-system.html).
+_This is a continuation of [A New Scientific Operating System](https://www.shishyko.com/essays/scientific-operating-system.html).
 To subscribe to the newsletter, fill out your email [at the bottom of the page](https://www.shishyko.com/index.html#contact)._